 Anam Cara began as a weekly meditation group run by Dr. Lawrence Edwards in the fall of 2001, in Katonah, NY.
 This was just weeks after the tragedy of the 9/11 terrorist attacks rocked these suburbs of New York City as well as the entire world.
 Everyone’s peace was shattered that morning and many still struggle to find respite from the profound losses they sustained.
 Meditative practices offer effective ways of healing our wounds as well as realizing our true nature beyond the wounded mind/body.
 Meditation in general offers the means for reducing the pains and difficulties of life.
 If pursued with enthusiasm and dedication to their ultimate goal, meditative practices can heal all wounds and establish a person in a state of being that is both deeply connected to life and at the same time beyond the reach of suffering.

-Anam Cara’s board of Directors is headed by Lawrence Edwards, PhD, Founder and Executive Director.
+Anam Cara, Inc.’s board of Directors is headed by Lawrence Edwards, PhD, Founder and Executive Director.
 Dr. Edwards is also President of the international Kundalini Research Network, the past President of the Northeast Regional Biofeedback Society, and an adjunct faculty member of New York Medical College.
 He has over 45 year of meditation training, including years spent in India training as a monk.
 He continues to teach individuals and groups, and offers private consultations for spiritual development, via phone and Zoom.
 Please visit The Soul’s Journey for more information about Dr. Edwards’ other offerings.
 To receive Anam Cara Meditation updates, inspiring quotes, meditation instructions and more via Twitter please click HERE, or via twitter @MeditationDoc.